-We then drive to Perth to visit the Jolly Farmer.
+After lunch we continue to Perth to visit the Jolly Farmer.
 Built in 1826, The Jolly Farmer was a popular coaching inn for most of the 19th century, situated on what was then the main road between Launceston and Hobart.
 It is a Georgian style building with original floors and some window panes dating from the 19th century.
 A private residence since 1876, the property has had a series of occupants, including poet Norma Davis in the 1940s, but few of its features have changed in 145 years.
 The garden surrounding the building features original trees, rare and unusual plants, exotic trees, roses and perennials, all displayed in beds defined by dry stone walls and lawn walks.
-(Overnight Launceston) BL

 - Brickendon: A World Heritage-listed Colonial Farm Village, Longford

 - Farewell Lunch at Josef Chromy Wines

 - Transfer to Launceston Airport (arrival approx. 1500hrs)

 Brickendon, like Woolmers, was settled by William Archer, in 1824 and has been owned and farmed by the same family for over 180 years.
 Members of the fifth generation of Archers are now tending the gardens.
 We’ll see the convict buildings of the farm village and check out the roses, shrubs and some of the oldest trees in Australia including oaks, elms, pines, cedars, yews and lindens and gardens with cool climate specialty plants like old fashioned roses and clematis.